jubayerahmmad/NextStep-Scholarships-Client/README.md

 # NextStep Scholarships

 This is a project for managing scholarships.
-It is built with React and Firebase.
+It is built with React.

+## Note

-**Note:** This project is currently under development and not yet fully functional.
+This project is currently under development and not yet fully functional.